overviewer/Minecraft-Overviewer/docs/win_tut/windowsguide.rst

 to make one, we really do, but we haven't had the time and the talent to do so yet.

-As a next step, head to the :ref:`options` page to see what else The Overviewer can do.
+As a next step, head to the :doc:`../options` page to see what else The Overviewer can do.
 And as always, feel free to drop by in `IRC
 <http://overviewer.org/irc/>`_ if you have any questions!
 We're glad to help!